Prime-Holding/widget_toolkit/packages/widget_toolkit/doc/language-picker.md

    dangerIcon: Assets.customIcon,
  );`

-To listen for the state of the changed language in the whole app, you should provide the `LanguagePickerDependencies.from()` constructor in the base of your app.
-There, you should update the `Locale` in your `MaterialApp` with the `currentLanguage` state of the bloc.
-In the `LanguagePickerDependencies.from()` constructor, you should provide your implementation of the methods of the abstract `LanguageService` class.

 ## How to use

 In order to start using this package you need to add the dependency to the `widget_toolkit` in